Published: Apr 2013 | PMID: 23023409 DOI: 10.1097/ICO.0b013e31826671ab

 The effect of low humidity on the human tear film

 The authors investigated the effect of dry air on tear film physiology.
 12 young subjects (10 m., 2 f., mean age 29,8 y) with no history of dry eye syndrome were exposed during 60 minutes to very low relative humidity (RH) of 5% compared to 40%RH in an environmental chamber.

-Conclusions: Evaporation rate, tear LLT, ocular comfort, tear stability, and production were adversely affected by low RH.
+Evaporation rate, tear lipid layer thickness, ocular comfort, tear stability, and production were adversely affected by low RH.
 The tear film parameters observed after exposure to a desiccating environment for 1 hour were similar to those of the dry eye patient.

 Therefore, to avoid tear film disruption and possible ocular surface damage, the environmental conditions of dry locations need to be improved or the tear film should be protected against adverse environmental conditions.